 Andreas Gursky (b.
-1955) is a German photographer that created three of the top ten most expensive photographs ever sold.
-Gursky's Rhein II was or is the most expensive photo ever sold depending on whether or not you consider Peter Lik's Phantom to be the most expensive photo.
-Rhein II sold at Christie's art auction in 2011 for $4.3 million dollars.
+1955) is a German photographer that created three of the top ten most expensive photographs ever sold including 99 Cent II Diptychon which was previously #1 on the list.
+Gursky's Rhein II was or currently is the most expensive photo ever sold depending on whether or not you consider Peter Lik's Phantom to be the most expensive photo.
+Gursky's print sold at Christie's art auction in 2011 for $4.3 million dollars.
 Regardless of which photo is actually the most expensive ever sold it's obvious that Gursky has no shortage of collectors willing to pay large sums of money for his artwork.

 About Rhein II